 Education in the fine arts and design values practice-centered research, innovative methods of communication, and the importance of experimentation in the dynamic construction of meaning.
 These traditions of visual research within the arts are at the core of our approach and are a remarkable standpoint from which to explore and engage the ever-changing and multifaceted territory of media culture.

-To learn more about this area, visit the Art & Technology blog:
+To learn more about this area, visit the Art & Technology blog and the Art & Technology Instagram account.

 The ceramics area is driven by an investigative synthesis of material, methods, and theories associated with ceramics and contemporary art practices.
 This is anchored by curriculum, facilities, and personnel that nourish a depth of inquiry, access, opportunity, and individuation.
 Sculptors, potters, installation artists, and interdisciplinary innovators work side by side in a nurturing, collaborative environment.
 Rich in investigation, experimentation, and creative avidity, the ceramics area emphasizes technical and formal proficiency, historic and theoretical literacy, and openness to mining parallel practices and the world at large.